HL7/fhir-mCODE-ig/input/pagecontent/index.md

 ### Overview

 mCODE consists of approximately 30 FHIR profiles organized into six thematic groups.
-Groups are introduced for pedagogical purposes only and have no other meaning or consequence.
+Groups are introduced for pedagogical purposes only and have no other meaning or consequence:

 * [Patient Information Group](group-patient.html)
 * [Disease Characterization Group](group-disease.html)